VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SELF_OPERATING_COMPUTER_GUIDE.md

 ## 🆚 When to Use Each Automation Type

-VATSAL has multiple automation systems.
+BOI has multiple automation systems.
 Here's when to use each:

 ### 🎮 Self-Operating Computer
 **Best for:**